On the critical regularity of nilpotent groups acting on the interval: the metabelian case: Introduction

-In this work, we focus on actions on the interval of finitely-generated and torsion-free nilpotent groups.
+In this work, we focus on actions on the interval of finitely-generated and torsion-free nilpotent groups (basic definitions will be recalled in \S \ref{sec on nilp metabelian}).
 Let $G$ be one such group.
-It follows from the work of Mal'cev that $G$ embeds into $\text{Diff}^0_+([0,1])$ (see, for instance, \cite[\S5.2]{robinson} and \cite[\S1.2]{GOD}), and we know from the work of Farb and Franks \cite{ff}, that every action of $G$ on $[0, 1]$ by homeomorphisms can be conjugated inside $\text{Diff}^1_+([0, 1])$ (see also the universal contruction from Jorquera \cite{jorquera}).
-This was further refined by Parkhe \cite{p} who showed that actually $G$ can be conjugated inside $\text{Diff}^{1+\alpha}_+([0, 1])$ as long as $\alpha < 1/\tau$, where $\tau$ is the degree of the polinomial growth of the nilpotent group $G$.
+It follows from the work of Mal'cev that $G$ embeds into $\text{Diff}^0_+([0,1])$ (see, for instance, \cite[\S5.2]{robinson} and \cite[\S1.2]{GOD}), and we know from the work of Farb and Franks \cite{ff}, that every action of $G$ on $[0, 1]$ by homeomorphisms can be conjugated inside $\text{Diff}^1_+([0, 1])$ (see also the universal construction from Jorquera \cite{jorquera}).
+This was further refined by Parkhe \cite{p} who showed that actually any $C^0$-action of $G$ on $[0,1]$ can be conjugated inside $\text{Diff}^{1+\alpha}_+([0, 1])$ as long as $\alpha < 1/\tau$, where $\tau$ is the degree of the polynomial growth of the nilpotent group $G$.
 On the other hand, Plante and Thurston \cite{pt}, have shown that every nilpotent subgroup of $\text{Diff}^2_+([0, 1])$ must be abelian.
 So, if $G$ is a torsion-free, finitely-generated and nilpotent group which is non-abelian, then

 The exact critical regularity of concrete nilpotent groups has been computed only in few cases and one important goal of this work is to provide new explicit computations of critical regularity for certain groups.
 Castro, Jorquera and Navas \cite{int4}, build a family of nilpotent abelian-by-cyclic groups whose critical regularity is 2.
-These examples can be made of arbitrarily large nilpotency degree, yet they are all metabelian (i.e. its commutator subgroup is abelian).
-Jorquera, Navas and the second author showed in \cite{JNR} that the critical regularity of $N_4$ (the group of $4$ by $4$ upper triangular matrices with $1$’s in the diagonal) is $1+1/2$.
-We point out that at the time of this writing, $N_4$ is the only torsion-free nilpotent group whose critical regularity is computed and turns out not to be an integer.
-Remark that $N_4$ is also a metabelian group.
+These examples can be made of arbitrarily large nilpotency degree, yet they are all metabelian (i.e. their commutator subgroup is abelian).
+Jorquera, Navas and the second author showed in \cite{JNR} that the critical regularity of $N_4$ (the group of $4$ by $4$ upper triangular matrices with $1$’s on the diagonal) is $1+1/2$.
+We point out that at the time of this writing, $N_4$ is the only torsion-free nilpotent group whose critical regularity is known and turns out not to be an integer.
+Note that $N_4$ is also a metabelian group.

 \vsp